null

 • Bobby Shew Jazz

-• Cup depth similar to a Bach 3C with a smaller diameter better suited for young players.
+• Cup depth similar to a Bach 3C with a smaller diameter suitable for any player wanting an efficeint rim and also for young players.

 • Very versatile choice for all round playing.